thomassuedbroecker/cloud-native-starter/workshop/06-java-development.md

     $ kubectl get nodes
     ```

-5. Ensure you have no remaining microservices running from the other Labs in this workshop.
+5. Ensure you have no remaining microservices running from the other labs in this workshop.

     ```sh
     $ scripts/delete-all.sh